systelab/systelab-components/GOVERNANCE.md

 * Conduct guidelines
 * Maintaining the list of collaborators

-The current list of TSC members is:
+The current list of TSC members for this library is:

-- Olga Puig @olgapuig
+- Olga Puig @olgapuig (Meeting Chair)
 - Alfons Serra @alfonsserra
 - Carles Viñola. @vinyulis
 - Daniel Martinez. @dmartinezcapilla